GEOL/GEOG 4241: Principles of Geomorphology

 Brittany Selander, PhD Student Studying rocky hillslope evolution

-Lauren Salberg, MS Student Modeling surface water-groundwater interactions.
+Lauren Salberg (she/her), MS Student Modeling surface water-groundwater interactions.

 Noah Hoffman, Graduate Student MA, 2019.
 Lithogenic mixing model approach identifies saprolite as the source of inorganic colloids in a granitoid catchment